imgen/TopAct/Deliverables/Readme.md

  Total: 17 ~ 18 hours

  ## Unit tests?
  Almost none.
 I have a test called `AuthenticationTests` which does test the authentication part.
-But that requires the project running.
+But that requires the project to be running.
 It just showcases I know how to write unit tests.

  But the whole project is done in way that I think is quite testable. :(.
 It's just that I ran out of time.
+Writing clean code in `DDD` way does take a bit longer than usual, :).